 Since I do really enjoy making bulletin boards, I wanted to share a few with you that I have done in May before.
 I found both of these ideas on a Pinterest a few years back, but can’t remember who they were from.
 I thought this watermelon bulletin board turned out so cute.
 As I look back at this photo, I’m annoyed that I didn’t cut the pictures into ovals so they fit into the seeds better. 🙂

 Another one I like doing is a Summer Bucket List board.
 I add the student pictures to the shovels and have students list 5 things they want to do over the Summer.

 Can you read this Kindergarten writing?
 Here’s what this student wasn’t to do: swimming, picnic, Brooks School Park, play outside, and go to the water park.
 Sounds like he’ll have a busy Summer!

 At the end of the year, I send home a small Summer packet home with my students that includes writing paper, a sight word list, and a Summer calendar with quick activities.
 This way students can do a quick review each day and not lose too much of what they’ve learned the past year.

 How about a FREEBIE to celebrate the end of the year?
-You can grab a sample of my Summer Shapes games here or grab the whole game and MORE in my Summer Savings Bundle.
+You can grab a sample of my Summer literacy Shapes games here or grab the whole game and MORE in my Summer Savings Bundle.
 We also have summer calendar in our shop, check it out.